Skip to content

 Can I still use tax software if I have a professional?

-Yes!
+Yes.
 Many professionals use software as their preparation tool.
-Some tax software like TurboTax Live and H&R Block offer hybrid models where you file online with CPA review included.
+Some tax software like TurboTax Live and H&R Block offer hybrid models where you file online with CPA or EA review included.
+This can be a cost-effective middle ground.

 Prefer DIY?